 Kashi, Mint, and Almond Salad

 A mixture of grains often served as a warm breakfast cereal, Kashi's 7 Whole Grain Pilaf also works beautifully as a savory side dish.
-Look for it alongside rice and other whole grains in natural-foods stores.

 - Total Time:

 - Servings: 4

 Source: Body+Soul, June 2007